-Upon approval by the AGM, this Policy will apply until a new policy will be submitted to and approved by the AGM, no later than the AGM of 2028.
+Upon approval by the AGM, this Policy will apply from 1 January 2025 until a new policy will be submitted to and approved by the AGM, no later than the AGM of 2029.
 The implementation of the Policy in each financial year will be accounted for in the Remuneration Report.